oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The keywords \"MUST\", \"MUST NOT\", \"REQUIRED\", \"SHALL\", \"SHALL NOT\", \"SHOULD\", \"SHOULD NOT\", \"RECOMMENDED\", \"MAY\", and \"OPTIONAL\" in this specification are to be interpreted as described in IETF RFC 2119 \[RFC2119\], except where they appear in text that is marked as non-normative.

+**Datagram:**

+An independent, self-contained sequence of bytes.
+If received, the contents of a datagram must be correct.

+**Underlying Network:**

+The underlying network which provides the means to send datagrams from one Network Address to another.

+The arrival of a datagram is not guaranteed, but the contents of any datagram which does arrive at its destination must be correct.

+**Network Address:**

+A label provided by the Underlying Network to uniquely identify a network endpoint.

+To receive datagrams, an MQTT-SN Client or Server listens on the network for messages addressed to a specific Network Address.

+**Unicast Address:**

+A Network Address which represents one device on a network.
+For messages intended to reach one network endpoint.

+**Broadcast Address:**

+A Network Address which represents all or groups of devices on a network.
+For messages intended for more than one network endpoint.

+Informative:

+Broadcast Address as used in this specification includes the concept of multicast addresses, to make the text shorter.

+**Virtual Connection:**

+An MQTT-SN construct corresponding to the network connection in MQTT.
+It associates a Unicast Address with an MQTT-SN endpoint.

 **Application Message:**

 The data carried by the MQTT-SN protocol across the network for the application.
-When an Application Message is transported by MQTT-SN it contains payload data, a Quality of Service (QoS) and a Topic Name.
+When an Application Message is transported by MQTT-SN it contains payload data, a Quality of Service (QoS), and a Topic Name.

 **Client:**

 A program or device that uses MQTT-SN.
 A Client:

--   Optionally Connects to the Gateway
+-   opens a Virtual Connection to a Server.

--   publishes Application Messages to topics.
+-   publishes Application Messages that other Clients might be interested in.

 -   subscribes to request Application Messages that it is interested in receiving.

 -   unsubscribes to remove a request for Application Messages.

--   Issues a DISCONNECT to the Gateway.
+-   closes the Virtual Connection to the Server.

-**Gateway (abbrev.
-GW):**

-A program or device accepting MQTT-SN protocol packets from Clients.
-A Gateway:
+and/or:

+-   publishes Application Messages to a Broadcast Address.

+and/or:

+-   accepts Application Messages from a Broadcast Address.

+**Server:**

+A program or device that acts as an intermediary between Clients which publish Application Messages and Clients which have made Subscriptions.

+Also known as a **Gateway**.

+A Server:

--   accepts CONNECT packets from Clients and initializes Sessions.
+-   accepts CONNECT requests from Clients.

--   accepts Application Messages published by Clients and sends them to the Server.
+-   accepts Application Messages published by Clients.

 -   processes Subscribe and Unsubscribe requests from Clients.

+-   forwards Application Messages that match Client Subscriptions.

+-   closes the Network Connection from the Client.

+and/or

+-   accepts messages from a Broadcast Address.

+and/or

+-   opens an MQTT Network Connection to an MQTT Server

--   forwards Application Messages from the Server to Clients.
+-   accepts Application Messages from the MQTT Server and forwards some or all to MQTT-SN Clients.

--   maintains a Gateway "Session" for each Client on the GW.

--   maintains a dictionary of topic alias's for each Client.

-**Server or Broker:**

-A program or device accepting MQTT protocol connections from the Gateways.
-A Server or Broker:
+-   accepts Application Messages from MQTT-SN Clients and forwards some or all to the MQTT Server.

+and/or

+-   opens an MQTT Network Connection to an MQTT Server for every MQTT-SN CONNECT request

+-   forwards equivalent MQTT messages to the MQTT Server for each MQTT-SN message received

+-   forwards equivalent MQTT-SN messages to the MQTT-SN Client for each MQTT messages received

+-   closes the MQTT Network Connection when the Virtual Connection is closed

+**MQTT Server:**

+A program or device that acts as an intermediary between MQTT Clients which publish Application Messages and MQTT Clients which have made
+Subscriptions.

+Also known as a **Broker**.

+An MQTT Server:

--   accepts Network Connections from Gateways.
+-   accepts Network Connections from MQTT Clients.

--   Ultimately accepts Application Messages published by Clients.
+-   accepts Application Messages published by MQTT Clients.

--   processes Subscribe and Unsubscribe requests from Clients.
+-   processes Subscribe and Unsubscribe requests from MQTT Clients.

--   forwards Application Messages that match Client Subscriptions to the Gateways.
+-   forwards Application Messages that match MQTT Client Subscriptions.

--   closes the Network Connection from the Gateway.
+-   closes the Network Connection from the MQTT Client.

 **Session:**

-[A session is the shared state between client and gateway.]{.mark}

-**Unicast:**

-A one-to-one transmission from a Client to a Gateway or from a Gateway to a Client.

-**Broadcast:**

-A one-to-many transmission from a Client or from a Gateway that is not destined respectively for a specific Gateway or Client.
-In case the IP protocol stack is used, this definition includes both the broadcast addressing and the multicast addressing schemes.

-**Transport Layer:**

-The transmission protocol used to send and receive the MQTT-SN packets, for example UDP/IP.

-**Virtual Connection:**

-A virtual connection is the concept equivalent to the TCP connection in MQTT.

-It allows clients and servers to

-Refer to section 3.2 Networks & Transport Layers for informative examples.
+A stateful interaction between a Client and a Gateway.
+Some Sessions last only as long as the Virtual Connection, others can span multiple consecutive
+Virtual Connections between a Client and a Gateway.

 **Subscription:**

 A Subscription comprises a Topic Filter and a maximum QoS.
 A Subscription is associated with a single Session.
 A Session can contain more than one
 Subscription.
 Each Subscription within a Session has a different Topic Filter.

+**Wildcard Subscription:**

+A Wildcard Subscription is a Subscription with a Topic Filter containing one or more wildcard characters.
+This allows the subscription to match more than one Topic Name.
+Refer to [section ???](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Topic_Names_and) for a description of wildcard characters in a Topic Filter.

+**Topic Name:**

+The label attached to an Application Message which is matched against the Subscriptions known to the Server.

 **Topic Alias:**

-A topic alias is a 16-bit unsigned integer assigned by the Gateway during a session or pre-assigned by the application which represents and replaces a topic name or topic filter in the protocol packets.

-**Topic Name:**

-The label attached to an Application Message which is matched against the Subscriptions known to the Gateway / Server.
+An integer value that is used instead of the Topic Name to reduce packet size.

 **Topic Filter:**

 An expression contained in a Subscription to indicate an interest in one or more topics.
 A Topic Filter can include wildcard characters.

-**Wildcard Subscription:**

-A Wildcard Subscription is a Subscription with a Topic Filter containing one or more wildcard characters.
-This allows the subscription to match more than one Topic Name.

-**Control Packet:**
+**MQTT-SN Control Packet:**

-A packet of information that is sent across the Virtual Connection.
-The MQTT-SN specification defines 31 (twenty nine) different types of MQTT-SN
+A packet of information that is sent to a Network Address.

-Control Packet, for example the PUBLISH packet is used to convey Application Messages.
+**Malformed Packet:**

+A Control Packet that cannot be parsed according to this specification.
+Refer to section ??? for information about error handling.

+**Protocol Error:**

+An error that is detected after the packet has been parsed and found to contain data that is not allowed by the protocol or is inconsistent with the state of the Client or Server.
+Refer to section ??? for information about error handling.

+**Will Message:**

+An Application Message which is published by the Server after the Virtual Connection is closed in cases where the Virtual Connection is not closed normally.
+Refer to section ??? for information about Will Messages.

+**Disallowed Unicode code point:**

+The set of Unicode Control Codes and Unicode Noncharacters which should not be included in a UTF-8 Encoded String.
+Refer to section ??? for more information about the Disallowed Unicode code points.

-**Wireless Sensor Networks (abbrev.
-WSN):**
+**Wireless Sensor Network:**

-N[etworks of spatially dispersed and dedicated sensors that monitor and record the physical conditions of the environment and forward the collected data to a central location.]{.mark}
+Spatially dispersed and dedicated sensors that monitor and record the physical conditions of the environment and forward the collected data to a central location.

+Also known as **WSN**, for short.

 ## 1.4 Data representation